orbisgis/h2gis/docs/dev/ST_RemoveRepeatedPoints.md

                                            (0 3), (4 4))');
 -- Answer:  MULTIPOINT((4 4), (1 1), (1 0),(0 3), (4 4))
--- The POINT(4 4) is not duplicated is two geometries --  independent so is not removed.
+-- The POINT(4 4) is not duplicated is two geometries --  independent then it's not removed.

 SELECT ST_RemoveRepeatedPoints('LINESTRING(1 1, 2 2, 2 2, 1 3,
                                            1 3, 3 3, 3 3, 5 2,